MyNameIsTrez/grug-mod-loader-for-minecraft/README.md

 Make sure to be on Linux, and to use VS Code.

+- Run `git submodule update --init` to clone the subrepositories.

 - Run `./gradlew genVSCodeRuns` to generate `launch.json` and `tasks.json`, which allow you to test the mod by launching the game.
+  - TODO: Figure out if there's a way to get around needing to revert the changes it makes to `launch.json` and `tasks.json`.

+- You may also need to run `./gradlew build` and `./gradlew runClient`.

 - Select the `runClient` launch config in the `Run and Debug` tab, and press `F5` to boot the game.